thr0n/clojure2flink/README.md

 5) Run `lein compile`

-6) Import `Clojured-FilterOddNumbers` into your namespace and use it to implement your use case.:
+6) Import `transformations.Clojured-FilterOddNumbers` into your namespace and use it to implement your use case.:

 ```clojure
 (ns demo.import-clojure2flink-functions